OSU-BMBL/scDEAL/README.md

 # scDEAL documentation
 Deep Transfer Learning of Drug Sensitivity by Integrating Bulk and Single-cell RNA-seq data

+## News
+1. Added the function to use clustering label to help the transfer learning.
+Detailed are listed in the usage section.
+2. Migrate the source of testing data from the FTP to OneDrive.

 ## System requirements

 Following packages are required to run the program: